marcelauliano/MitoHiFi/README.md

 Using the species in our test data as an example, you would do:

 ```
-findMitoReference.py --species "Cryptosula pallasiana" --email your@email.for.ncbi.db.query --outfolder /data/ --min_length 16000
+findMitoReference.py --species "Phalera bucephala" --email your@email.for.ncbi.db.query --outfolder /data/ --min_length 16000
 ```
-This will output you xxx.fasta and xxx.gb that you will use as flags **-f** and **-g** in the main pipeline.
+This command will output you NC_016067.1.fasta and NC_016067.1.gb that you will use as flags **-f** and **-g** in the main pipeline.

-2-) Now, you need to decide if you are running MitoHiFi.v2 from (i) raw reads, in which case the pipeline is going to map your reads to the close-related species and then assemble the using Hifiasm, or (ii) your already have a Pacbio HiFi assembly and you are going to give the contigs to the pipeline (flag **-c**).
+2-) Now, you need to decide if you are running MitoHiFi.v2 from:
+(i) raw reads, in which case the pipeline is going to map your reads to the close-related species (to pull out mito-reads and exclude possible NUMTS) and then assemble them using Hifiasm, or
+(ii) your already have a Pacbio HiFi assembly and you are going to give the contigs to the pipeline (flag **-c**).

-2.1-) If you are starting from raw reads, your required commands are:
+2.1-) If you are starting from raw reads, your required arguments are:

 ```
 Usage: 'python mitohifi_v2.py -r "f1.fasta f2.fasta f3.fasta" -f reference.fasta -g reference.gb  -t <int> -o <int> '